 Perfect picnic spots

 If you have children in tow, they’ll love the winding paths, statues and many secret nooks in this heritage-listed garden.
-For history buffs, the original Art Deco house was commissioned by the original owner, Henri Van de Velde, who worked with landscape gardener Paul Sorensen to transform over five hectares of dense bushland into what is now one of Australia’s most spectacular examples of inter-war garden design.
+For history enthusiasts, the Art Deco house was commissioned by the original owner, Henri Van de Velde, who worked with landscape gardener Paul Sorensen to transform over five hectares of dense bushland into what is now one of Australia’s most spectacular examples of inter-war garden design.

 Once you’ve seen the gardens, you can easily spend a good few hours exploring the rest of the estate as well.
 Book a tour of the house – the former home of James Fairfax AC.
 The interiors were designed by famous decorator Leslie Walford in the 1960s and there’s a fascinating collection of furniture, art and textiles in the many colourful rooms.
 Spot two works from James Fairfax’s remarkable art collection, hanging in their former home once more, thanks to a partnership with the National Gallery of Australia.
+Later, take a detour to White Cottage Gallery to explore inspiring works from the Trailblazers: Australian Women Artists exhibition, open until 26 January 2026.

 Outdoor events